-Just like if you don’t want to spend the time to go to Med school that’s fine, but maybe those who have not gone to med school are not the best positioned to make decisions on treatment options for whatever disease you might be attempting to beat?
+If you don’t want to spend the time and effort to go to Med school that’s fine, but I think we all might agree that those who have put in that time and effort are better positioned to make decisions on treatment options for those with health issues?

 That’s totally fine.
 There are a lot of great people who don’t care to think about….

 …how letting each state control healthcare insurance offerings cripples free market competition and keeps prices high